pavatus/ait-wiki/content/development/utils.md

 ### `ClientTardisUtil`
 Allows to check if the player is inside a TARDIS, if so, allows to get that TARDIS' `ClientTardis` instance efficiently.

+Use this to get the `ClientTardis`, in which the player is located in.
+Will be `null` if the player is not in a TARDIS.

 > Tech note: instead of searching for the  TARDIS instance each frame it will do it once per tick if conditions are met.

 ### `FoggyUtils`